neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 **Note:** The browser extension does not support the new api in versions prior to 2.0.0.

 #### Legacy API was last used on
-This settings is read only.
+This setting is read only.
 It should tell you when the legacy api was last used.
 If you can see that the api is no longer in use on your server, you should disable it.